robseb/Django2FPGAdemo/README.md

 * `Django 3.0.2` is already pre-installed on *rsYocto*

 ___
-# Testing the finished version
+# Installing the finshed Web interface

 For installing and testing the final project do the following steps:
  * Clone this repository by executing the following Linux Terminal command on *rsYocto*